seanmking/TradeWizard_2.0/app/lib/services/ai/README.md

-# TradeWizard Hybrid AI Model Selection
+# TradeWizard AI Model Selection

-This documentation describes the hybrid model approach implemented in TradeWizard to optimize OpenAI API costs while maintaining quality of responses.
-The system intelligently selects between GPT-4 and GPT-3.5 Turbo models based on task complexity, structured data availability, and interaction type.
+This documentation describes the simplified model approach implemented in TradeWizard to optimize OpenAI API costs while maintaining quality of responses.
+The system uses GPT-3.5 as the default model and only uses GPT-4 for specific complex tasks.

 ## Key Components

 ### OpenAI Service
 - Manages all interactions with the OpenAI API
-- Implements model selection based on complexity and task type
+- Uses a simple model selection strategy based on task type
 - Handles error recovery and fallback mechanisms

 ### Conversation Manager